zinklandi/Penetration_Testing/README.md

 # Penetration Testing Reports
-This repo contains some pentests which I've made for my MSc.
+This repo contains some pentests which I've made within my MSc.
 Computer Science degree or just for fun in my spare time.
-I was very interested in cyber security and hacking, so I thought about posting my Pentests and hacks on VulnHub.com virutal machines in this repo.

-Just have a look and if you like send me some improvement suggestions! :-)
+I'm going to publish my contributions and walktroughs for other challenges I've participated as well.
+If you have any questions or ideas what could help me to improve my work, just let me know! :)

+Have fun!

-## Current VM's which I tested
+## Current VM's on VulnHub which I conquered:
 - `ch4inrulz` (Version 1.0.1): https://www.vulnhub.com/entry/ch4inrulz-101,247/

+## Challenges I participated
+- Telekom: Br0ken W3b Challenge 2.0 (2018)